 \section{Introduction}

-Recently, Deep neural networks (DNNs) have been extensively used in different domains like computer vision and natural language processing (NLP). \textit{Data parallelism} \cite{cite27} on distributed GPUs is the most widely used parallel strategy to shorten the training time when the model fits into the GPU memory.
-Unfortunately, with the scaling up of model size or worker number, communication overhead often becomes the main performance bottleneck of distributed training \cite{cite15}.
+Recently, Deep neural networks (DNNs) have been extensively used in different domains like computer vision and natural language processing (NLP). \textit{Data parallelism} \cite{cite27} on distributed GPUs is the most widely used parallel strategy to reduce the overall training time.
+Unfortunately, with the fast increasing size of models and number of workers, communication overhead becomes the main performance bottleneck of distributed training \cite{cite15}.

-Lots of works \cite{cite18,cite23,cite31} have been proposed for communication acceleration.
-However, these approaches mainly focus on dense models like DNNs in the computer vision domain.
-In NLP models, embedding tables are common-used for feature learning, holding a large portion of parameters.
-Only a subset of embedding is accessed and exchanged in one training step, bringing dramatic sparsity of embedding parameters in computing and communication, make it a big challenge to scale the distributed training task efficiently.
+Communication acceleration has been extensively studied in the literature \cite{cite18,cite23,cite31}.
+However, these approaches mainly focus on dense models like DNNs for computer vision.
+In sparse NLP models, embedding tables are widely-used for feature learning, holding a large portion of parameters.
+Only a subset of embedding is accessed and exchanged in one training step, bringing dramatic sparsity of embedding parameters in computing and communication, and making it a big challenge to scale the distributed training task efficiently.

-A naive solution is treating all sparse parameters (tensors) as dense, but it will involve unnecessary communication overhead and get poor scalability.
-One line of works \cite{parallax,omni,hma,cite14} explores the sparsity-aware communication method, using an individual strategy to aggregate sparse gradients such as AllGather, Model Average and Parameter Server.
-But to the best of our knowledge, few sparsity-aware methods reach high efficiency and scalability at the same time, the communication overhead of sparse aggregation is still non-negligible.
+When treating all sparse parameters (tensors) as dense, it will involve unnecessary communication overhead and get poor scalability, especially on low-end GPUs.
+One line of work \cite{parallax,omni,hma,cite14} explores the sparsity-aware communication method, using an individual strategy to aggregate sparse gradients such as AllGather, Model Average and Parameter Server.
+However, none of these works can reach high efficiency and scalability simultaneously, as the communication overhead of sparse aggregation is still non-negligible.

-Another line of works adopts communication scheduling to overlap communication with computation \cite{p3,tic,pace,bytescheduler}.
+In addition to communication reduction, recently many works focus on communication scheduling to overlap communication with computation \cite{p3,tic,pace,bytescheduler}.
 The key idea is to adjust the communication order of DNN layers to hide more gradient transmission by computation.
-However, existing scheduling approaches ignore the sparsity of NLP models and the attributes of embedding tables, model computation depends on the transmission of the entire embedding, and the communication of embedding tables becomes the performance bottleneck.
+However, existing scheduling approaches ignore the sparsity of models and the attributes of embedding tables, where model computation depends on the transmission of the entire embedding and the communication of embedding tables becomes the performance bottleneck.